abhi-apk/VisiCheck/README.md

 - ☁️ **Realtime Database**
   Uses Firebase Firestore to store user data, attendance logs, and location metadata.

-- 🔔 **Notifications**
-  Real-time alerts and attendance confirmations using Firebase Cloud Messaging and Cloud Functions.

 - 📱 **Cross-Platform App**
   Built using Flutter to ensure smooth operation on both Android and iOS.